MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 3. When you submit transactions in the Fraud Protection API, set a session ID in the **deviceContextId** field.
 For Assessments, set a session ID in the **deviceFingerprinting.id** field.
 4. Set the **device.ipAddress** field to the customer IP address that your website receives when a customer uses your site.
 For Assessments, set the customer IP address in the **deviceFingerprinting.ipAddress** field.
 This field is optional and doesn't need to be set if you don't have it.

-## Enable Client Side Integration for Device Fingerprinting
+## Enable client-side integration for device fingerprinting

-For certain web fingerprinting scenarios, we support an specialized class of integration called **Client Side Integration**.
-This integration differs from our standard integration practices where the fingerprinting response is returned directly to the client as an encrypted payload, skipping the server-to-server assessment call.
+For certain web fingerprinting scenarios, Fraud Protection supports a specialized class of integration called *client-side integration*.
+Client-side integration differs from standard integration practices because the fingerprinting response is returned directly to the client as an encrypted payload, skipping the server-to-server assessment call.

 Client side integration is useful for low latency scenarios where skipping the server-to-server call is advantageous.
-However, as it is a specialized class of integration, it simplified and secure, involving some more requirements.
+However, because client-side integration is a specialized class of integration that's simplified and secure, the following prerequisites must be met to enable it.

-Below are the prerequisties for enabling client side integration:
+- You must set up an external call that returns an encryption key response in the JSON Web Key Sets (JWKS) format.
+This external call returns the key with which Fraud Protection encrypts the payload, so you can decrypt the payload that's returned in the browser.
+You're responsible for providing the key for encryption and decryption.
+For infomation about setting up external calls, see [External calls](external-calls.md).

-- You must have an external call set up that returns an encryption key response in the JWKS format.
-This external call will return the key that DFP will encrypt the payload with, so you can decrypt the payload that is returned in the browser.
-The customer is responsible for providing the key for encryption/decryption.
-See below for an example of JWKS format.
-[Learn more about external calls here](external-calls.md).
+The following code shows an example of the JWKS format.

 ```json
 {